Breaking Down the Key Sections of a Home Warranty Contract

 Service Fees and Claim Procedures

 Every time you place a service call, you owe a service fee (sometimes called a trade call fee), regardless of whether your claim is approved or denied.
-These typically range from $65 to $150 per visit.
-Some contracts charge a separate fee for each trade involved — meaning if your HVAC repair requires both a plumber and an electrician, you could owe two service fees for a single problem.
+In 2026, these typically range from $75 to $150 per visit, with NerdWallet's 2026 analysis pegging the average at around $108 per service call.
+Some contracts charge a separate fee for each trade involved, meaning if your HVAC repair requires both a plumber and an electrician, you could owe two service fees for a single problem.

 The claim procedures section outlines: